-The contractors completing the concrete work are Holstein Excavating and Triple R Paving.
+- The contractors completing the concrete work are Holstein Excavating and Carl V Carlson Company.
 The contractor completing the utility repairs is Backhaus Excavation and Underground, LLC.

-For an estimate time when work will be in your neighborhood, check the schedule below.
+- The paving crew has had to spend more time than anticipated in area 4, which has caused us to adjust our paving schedule.
+For an estimated time when work will be in your neighborhood, check the updated schedule below.

 |Location||Concrete Work||Utility Work||Asphalt Mill & Overlay|

 |1-Ash Grove 2 Area: Briarwood Ave to Arden Ave from Briar Den Court to 62nd Street, Including 61st Street West of Cliff||Completed||N/A||Completed

 |2-Suburban Area: 18th Street to 22nd Street from Sycamore to Gordon Drive||Completed||N/A||In-Progress|